ericwikman/cinque.xyz/docs/src/giant/visicalc.md

 You could temporarily disable calculations and force recalculations, but that is not necessary when using natural order for reevaluations on modern hardware.

 VisiCalc had a prompt line that was used to display prompts from the chosen command.
 Cinque will use a Command Pallette for command selections.
-The prompt line also showed the memory available, but that isn't really relevant for a web based system.
+The prompt line also showed the memory available, but that isn't really relevant for a web-based system.

 There was a command called Clear that would erase the spreadsheet with the intention to create a new sheet from scratch.
 With Cinque you would just create a new sheet.

 You could set a global format for the entire sheet.
 Cinque will provide formatting by cell, row or column.

-Redumentary bar graphs could be created.
+Rudimentary bar graphs could be created.
 A cell can contain an integer from 1-10 and instead of displaying the integer it displayed that number of asterisks (\*).
 Charts and graphs are going to be out of scope until all spreadsheet functionality is complete.
-However integrations with other charting or graphing systems will be possible.
+However, integrations with other charting or graphing systems will be possible.

 Anything related to printing beyond the basics of what a browser provides by default will be out of scope until all spreadsheet functionality is complete.
 Integrations with other systems is possible.